jpritikin/coach/content/docs/services/groups.md

 **Build Resilience for the Future**: IFS equips you with practical tools and coping strategies to navigate life's challenges without resorting to addiction.
 You'll develop the skills to face triggers and stressors with confidence.

+*Note: I'm thinking that an addiction cohort should stay together for at least twice as long as for these other themes.*

 ### Parenting Group

 {{< hint info >}}